 Following is the list that will assure you of all the importance of inventory management as a system to work for your company:

 - Goods are manufactured generally in bulk so maintaining their record can be a difficult task including its hundreds of components.
 To avoid the missing or halt of any raw material that can hamper the production, therefore the risk of production will be reduced at its maximum.

 - When your company places a certain order for production, it incurs some expenses.
 The prepared order will go through a panel of approval, this will cost a little for a small company and more for a large company and to avoid this risk of cost, inventory management software will help your business a lot.

 - Inventory management will help you minimize the blockage of financial resources.
 It will reduce the unnecessary tying up of capital in excessive stocks.

-- The advantage can be made over price fluctuation which means purchasing of raw material when the prices are low and keeping stock for regular production of goods, procuring high prices and maximum profit of your company.
+- The advantage can be made over price fluctuation which means purchasing raw material when the prices are low and keeping stock for regular production of goods, procuring high prices, and the maximum profit of your company.